makersacademy/rps-challenge/README.md

 *5th commit*

-I refactored the model to make some methods shorter.
+I refactored the model and shortened some methods.

 *6th commit*

+3. Extension: adding 'Spock', 'Lizard'.
+I updated the game.rb controller to include the two extra options, and included some extra tests.

+*7th commit*